Ian-Ammerman/FOWT_Optimal_Control/README.md

 Prediction model configuration during simulation in the `wfc_controller` in `Driver.py`:

+- Specify which FOWT state to use for prediction and monitoring.
+Choosing "BlPitchCMeas" allows for Buffer and Saturate-initiation, while other DOFS only provide prediction and monitoring:
+    ```python
+    FOWT_pred_state = 'BlPitchCMeas'
+     ```
 - Specify trained MLSTM-model:
     ```python
     MLSTM_MODEL_NAME = TrainingData_Hs_2_75_Tp_6 # Trained MLSTM model